Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

-I will be using a rather typical forced air, high efficiency gas furnace and split central air conditioning system for our exercise.
-This is an up-flow system meaning the heating or cooling air will be disbursed upward from the top of the air handling unit as opposed to a down-flow or horizontal type install.
-The terminology and function of the system though is quite the same.
+I will be using a rather typical forced air, high-efficiency gas furnace, and split central air conditioning system for our exercise.
+This is an up-flow system, meaning the heating or cooling air will be disbursed upward from the top of the air handling unit as opposed to a down-flow or horizontal type install.
+The terminology and function of the system though are quite the same.

 HVAC System Components